 Your daily portion in one shot

-Ascorbic acid, or simply vitamin C, is a vital nutrient that offers numerous health benefits and should not be missing from your daily diet.
-With a balanced diet rich in vitamin C, you can easily ensure that you get the recommended amount for your health.
+Ascorbic acid, or simply vitamin C, is a vital nutrient that offers numerous benefits and should not be missing from your daily diet.
+With a balanced diet rich in vitamin C, you can easily ensure that you get the recommended amount.
 We know how important this vitamin is, which is why we have developed a shot that covers your daily portion of vitamin C without any artificially added vitamins:

 Order your weekly pack of energy boosters from Wacker now.